-A member of the Company entitled to attend and vote at the Annual General Meeting is entitled to appoint a proxy to attend and vote in his/her place.
-A proxy need not also be a member of the Company.
-A blank proxy form is attached to the annual reports.
+A member of the Company entitled to attend and vote at the above meeting is entitled to appoint a proxy to attend and vote in his/her place.
+A proxy need not be a member of the Company.
+Consequently, members are required to appoint a proxy of their choice from the list of the proposed proxies to represent them at the meeting: a) Mr. Obafunso Ogunkeye (Chairman)